axilmar/parserlib/readme.md

 The type `ASTContainer` shall be a container of ast node pointers.

-The type 'ErrorContainer' shall be a container of errors.
+The type `ErrorContainer` shall be a container of errors.
 The error class should follow the conventions laid out by the `class parserlib::core::ParseError`.

-For example, the following code uses totally custom Token and AST node types (example taken from unit tests):
+For example, the following code uses totally custom Token, AST node and error types (example taken from unit tests):

 ```cpp
     enum class TokenKind {